 When we lived in London, I worked for Gordon Ramsay, whose offices at the time were located between New Scotland Yard and Victoria station.
-One of the nice things about the location was that when I wanted to escape the office at lunchtime, there were many old-fashioned sandwich shops from which to choose.
+One of the nice things about the location was that when I wanted to escape the office at lunchtime, which was often, there were many old-fashioned sandwich shops from which to choose.

 One of my favorites served a version of the above, which I have perfected to my taste over the years since.
 It remains my favorite egg salad as it ticks many textural and taste boxes.
 The eggs for this recipe -- and mozzarella for Caprese -- are two of the times when I tear rather than chop the ingredients as I just find that irregular pieces taste better.